Skip to content

 The Exchange verifies the full chain by:

-When intermediaries is empty, the agent is querying the Exchange directly — no intermediary was involved.
+When only the agent’s signature is present, the agent is querying the Exchange directly — no broker was involved.

 RFC 9421 defines a standard way to sign HTTP messages.
 Three headers work together: